dysemjay/dys-server-guide/guide.md

 Description
 ----------------------------------

 A guide to setting up a dedicated server for Dystopia 1.4.1 in a Linux environment.
 Although these instructions are written specifically for, and tested in Linux, many of them should also be applicable in Windows.
 Many of the steps are also likely to remain the same in the event that Dystopia is updated again.
-The following is a link to sample configuration, and other supplementary files for this tutorial: <TODO: link>
+The following is a link to sample configuration, and other supplementary files for this tutorial: https://github.com/dysemjay/dys-server-guide

 Introduction